 These are all chores that they have agreed to take, out of a larger list of chores we have.
 Once they saw that I too have chores, they picked the ones that made more sense to them and seemed the easiest.

 We added these chores to the master family planner – for example, Wednesdays and Fridays are the days we do most chores – on Wednesdays, we clean our Bedrooms and tidy the other living areas and on Fridays, we clean Kitchen, Bathrooms and living areas.
 I add chores to my Magnetic Weekly Planner Fridge Whiteboard.

-Have a cleaning and organisation schedule – life & home organising hack #7
+Have a cleaning and organization schedule – life & home organizing hack #7

 So what does this mean?
 It means that you can organise cleaning jobs around the time-frames that work for you and your family.
 This will make you save time and also money, you won’t need to have a cleaning lady or take a full day to clean your house each week.

 Do a little every day so you can keep on top of everything, ask your family to do the same.
 For example, tidy the kitchen and living areas daily before you go to sleep.
 Get the dishes in the machine or wash them.
 Get the sofas sorted, put toys away and clear all the surfaces.
 For the main cleaning tasks, schedule a few each day, if you can, if you work full time and have the weekends free, try to do as much as possible during the week so you can enjoy the weekends!
 Add tasks to the planner too so all the family can see them and tick each task as they are completed!